Patience Is A Virtue: Joe Biden Won!

 An exhausted, but hopeful nation celebrated as it became clear that Trump’s days are numbered.
 As soon as CNN called it, people danced and shouted in the streets, relieved that our long national nightmare is over.
 Throughout the election, Trump and his supporters played dirty, encouraging voter suppression, putting up court challenges to allowing more people to vote, and intimidating people at polling places.

 Record voter turnout, as well as the tireless efforts of organizers in Arizona, Georgia, and many other states, made all the difference during this election.
 Stacey Abrams and her organizing efforts helped turn Georgia blue for the first time in more than 30 years.
 Women of color played a pivotal role, with 91% of Black women and 70% of Latinx women voting for Biden, according to New York Times exit polls.
-On the other hand, 55% of white women voted for Trump, which is an even higher margin than in 2016.
+On the other hand, 55% of white women said they voted for Trump, which is an even higher margin than in 2016.
 Young people of color also supported Biden by overwhelming margins; of those who are 18 to 29, 88% of young Black people, 83% of young Asian people, and 75% of young Latinx people said they voted for Biden, according to Tufts University’s CIRCLE.

 “This election year has been dominated by women as activists, candidates, donors, organizers, protestors, and voters, amidst a trifecta of an unprecedented pandemic, an economic crisis, and a racial reckoning,” according to a statement from Supermajority provided to Refinery29.

-Another historic win today is for Sen. Kamala Harris, who is poised to become the first woman, the first South Asian, and the first Black Vice President of the United States.
+Another major historic win today is for Sen. Kamala Harris, who is poised to become the first woman, the first South Asian, and the first Black Vice President of the United States.

 Biden’s presidency will hopefully mean positive change for this country and on the world stage, but he will have a huge mess to untangle after four years of Trump.
 For one, he will have to contend not only with a 6-3 conservative Supreme Court with newly confirmed Justice Amy Coney Barrett, but with hundreds of extremist lower court appointees.
 Still, this victory means a likely reversal of the Trump administration’s most dangerous policies.
 Most importantly, Biden has a real plan to beat COVID-19 that takes into account the opinions of scientists.
 And we can safely say that the days of talk of injecting people with bleach, enabling of anti-mask protestors, and a COVID-infested White House are behind us.